Joao Lourenco was elected to take over from longtime sit-tight leader President Jose Eduardo dos Santos in 2017. This was after a peaceful election.

 Here is the vote share and the makeup of Parliament according to the released results;

 - Casa-CE 9.44% – 16 MPs

-The fact that he is seen as loyal to MPLA has raised doubts that there will be much difference in Angola despite the change of leadership.
-President Dos Santos and his family still hold a lot of influence not surprising considering he has ruled for over 38 years.
+However, the fact that he was seen as loyal to MPLA raised doubts that there would be much difference in Angola despite the change of leadership.

 - Lourenco comes from a modest background: his father is a medical worker, his mother a seamstress.

 - Joao Lourenço studied at the Industrial Institute of Luanda and later participated in the liberation struggle in Ponta Negra.
 The MPLA’s war against the rebels became young Lourenco’s first professional area of work.

 - Lourenco was the First Vice-President of the National Assembly from 2003 to 2014.
 He was the country’s Defense minister from April 2014 and he was designated as Vice-President of the MPLA in August 2016.

 - In 2003, he almost killed his political career when he put himself forward as a possible successor in the country’s highest political office as dos Santos began openly thinking about stepping down but dos Santos actually had no such plans of stepping down.
 Dos Santos had simply wanted to find out whether there were opponents with ambitions of power within the MPLA.